Digital-Avatars-and-Robotics/Rhascau/README.md

 ***Rules and Restrictions:***
 - Vehicles on the board can be destroyed by collision, or DESTROY skill.
 Vehicle **A** destroys vehicle **B** by moving to the tile occupied by **B**.
 - In order to win the race, vehicle must complete one lap, meaning **EXACTLY** 40 tiles.
 Vehicle can't cross the finishing line in any situation.
 - No friendly fire.
-Player **CAN NOT** destroy his own ships eighter with collision, or offensive skill.
+Player **CAN NOT** destroy his own ships either with collision, or offensive skill.
 - There are always 4 participants in the race, each of them starts with 2 vehicles on board, and 2 in base.
 - Skills can be used **ONLY** while moving with a vehicle that is already on the board.